-The Sophomore Project is a culminating experience for students in Grade 10 (Sophomores), a chance for students to consolidate all the cross-curricular skills they have been honing during the previous recent years.
-It is an 8-month long project where students choose an area of interest to them, gather necessary background information about the topic, develop a plan to produce a product, create that product, then exhibit or display their project.
-They will document the entire process with a process journal and 'Report', reflecting on developments and making suggestions for modifications.
+The Sophomore Project is a culminating experience for students in Grade 10 (Sophomores), an essential preparation for the diploma options at Stamford.
+The project is an 8-month-long project where students choose an area of interest to them, research, develop a plan to produce a product, create that product, then hold a final exhibition.
+Students document the experience in a process journal and report.
+This project combines the learning and skills and pushes students to the next level with support from an assigned teacher-mentor.
+The mentor will help guide them through the process, skills, and evaluation criteria.